|Chronological Tour: Stop 83|

 I returned to the park in August 2009, keeping an open mind.
 Unfortunately, I found too many negatives for me to alter my rating.
 To start with, they charge $5 to park in the lot, at a park that is still not within walking distance for too many people.
 In addition, the game staff seems to pay little attention to the true baseball fan, not even making available a sheet with the current rosters for each team.
 The lineup boards do not have room for uniform numbers.
-In addition, the graphics board operators are more concerned with the Fan Cam than with displaying the name of the new pitcher for more than five seconds.
+Also, the graphics board operators are more concerned with the Fan Cam than with displaying the name of the new pitcher for more than five seconds.
 I find this appalling for the Triple-A level.

 To the park’s credit, there is a new party deck located down the right-field foul line which joyfully accommodates many fans each evening for all-you-can-eat refreshments.